stellardreams/stellardreams.github.io/_posts/2022-09-07-Miyake-Events.md

-Going by the extremely limited information that I have gathered, a ['Miyake'](https://en.wikipedia.org/wiki/774%E2%80%93775_carbon-14_spike){:target="_blank" rel="noopener"} scale event pointing straight towards Earth could have catastrophic outcomes for civilization.
+Going with an extremely limited information that I have gathered, a ['Miyake'](https://en.wikipedia.org/wiki/774%E2%80%93775_carbon-14_spike){:target="_blank" rel="noopener"} scale event pointing straight towards Earth could have not so great outcomes for civilization.

 # Intro
 [Solar Flares](https://en.wikipedia.org/wiki/Solar_flare){:target="_blank" rel="noopener"} and [CME - Coronal Mass Ejections](https://en.wikipedia.org/wiki/Coronal_mass_ejection){:target="_blank" rel="noopener"} are topics that we briefly looked at last year.
 As an aside, as of September last year I have been running with the two projects [ASI](https://asi.surge.sh/) and [AUH](https://auh.surge.sh/) in an individual capacity.